ibm-cloud-docs/EventStreams/messagehub057.md

 # Known restrictions
 {: #restrictions}

-If find a problem while using {{site.data.keyword.messagehub}}, review these known restrictions and workarounds.
+If you find a problem while using {{site.data.keyword.messagehub}}, review these known restrictions and workarounds.

 ## Java Kafka calls don’t failover if a Kafka bootstrap server fails